mramshaw/Alexa-Stuff/README.md

 #### Logging

-Each invocation (a request or reponse) will generate 3 log events (a START event, an END event, and a REPORT event [basically the billing details]) so the urge to log each and every interesting user interaction is probably to be avoided.
+Each invocation (request or reponse) of a Lambda function will generate billing details, consisting of three log events (a START event, an END event, and a REPORT event).
+These may be filtered out by typing:

+    -START -END -REPORT

+into the `Filter events` text box (sadly these must be typed in __each and every__ time;
+perhaps the recommended way to do this is to create a custom __Dashboard__).

+Due to the voluminous billing details, the urge to log each and every interesting user interaction is probably to be avoided.
 Even so, for debugging reasons it is important to log every __significant__ event (user responses, unhandled events, enough life cycle events for context).
-There is a rich market for logging analysis, which should be a warning to be careful about what gets logged - for privacy reasons, if not just to reduce the log clutter.
+There is a rich market for logging analysis, which should be a warning to be careful about what gets logged - for privacy reasons, if not just to reduce clutter.

 #### Account Linking